Financial challenges

 No action would mean that we would be forced to issue a Section 114 notice in the next few years, effectively meaning we would be bankrupt.

-We continue to urge the government to look at the way it funds Local Authorities, and we have written to the Secretary of State for Levelling Up, Housing and Communities of the United Kingdom.
+We have been lobbying the government to look at the way it funds Local Authorities, and we have written to the Secretary of State for Levelling Up, Housing and Communities of the United Kingdom.